cheewee2000/SFPC/diyPotentiometer/README.md

 ![diytouchbar](diyPotentiometer2.jpeg)

-when the paper is folder, the copper tape should only touch the area that has graphite and not touch the alligator clips.
+when the paper is folded, the copper tape should only touch the area that has graphite and not touch the alligator clips.